julianaelrayes/DijkstrasAlgorithm/README.md

 # DijkstrasAlgorithm
- Implemented Utilizing a Nested Map

-**Dijkstra’s Algorithm** finds the shortest path from one vertex to another given a graph of vertices and edges.
+Finds the shortest path between two vertices by implementing an undirected weighted Graph ADT and performing **Dijkstra's Algorithm**.

 ## Design